microsoft/Kusto-Query-Language/doc/functions/user-defined-functions.md

 let f = (hours:long) { range x from 1 to hours step 1 | summarize make_list(x) };
 Table2 | where Column != 123 | project d = f(Column)
 ```

+## Features that are currently unsupported by user-defined functions

+For completeness, here are some commonly-requested features for user-defined functions that are currently not supported:

+1. Function overloading: There is currently no way to overload a function (i.e., create multiple functions with the same name and different input schema).

+2. Default values: The default value for a scalar parameter to a function must be a scalar literal (constant).
+Furthermore, stored functions cannot have a default value of type `dynamic`.